 - The Academy structure and requirements

-Will I get a certificate upon completion of the tutor training?
+Will I get a certificate upon completion of the OG tutor training?

 - You will receive a letter indicating that you have completed the coursework.
 Associate Certification is available pursuant to completing the Associate Practicum under an AOGPE fellow.
 Email Colleen Chow at email@example.com for further details.

-Can I begin to tutor once I have completed the course?
+Can I begin to tutor once I have completed the OG tutor training course?

 What is the job market like for OG tutors?

-- There are three OG schools in the Lower Mainland, and numerous private tutoring agencies that prefer OG-certified tutors.
+- There are three Orton-Gillingham schools in the Lower Mainland, and numerous private tutoring agencies that prefer OG-certified tutors.
 Additionally, there is a demand for private OG tutors.